Dhanshree-Sonar/Log-Analyzer/README.md

 1. Place `log_analyzer.py` into `vagrant` directory.(Perform this just for the first time, no need to copy file every time you run the code)
 2. On terminal change directory to `vagrant` directory and run `vagrant up`.
 3. Run `vagrant ssh`.
-4. Run the analyzer file `python log_analyzer.py`.
+4. Run the analyzer file `python2.7 log_analyzer.py`.

 ## Analysis description

 This analyzer provides 4 answers:
 1. Provides list of articles, which have most visitors.
-This will help to find most popular articles.
+This will help to find the most popular articles.
 2. Provides list of authors, whose articles are most viewed.
-This will help to find most popular authors.
+This will help to find the most popular authors.
 3. Provide list of dates, when load errors are more than 1%.
-This will help to when site user faced more issues.
+This will help to find out when site users faced more issues.
-4. Provides day of the week, which has most visits.
+4. Provides day of the week, which has the most visits.
 This will help to find on which day more user visits site, so upload interesting articles on that day will target maximum audience.

 ## Enhancement